-Next, add another large oval for the pig’s body.
+Next, draw another large oval for the pig’s body.
 As you can see in the picture, the body crosses over the head shape.
 Also, the oval is slightly wider and more rounded at the back, and a touch more pointed at the front – sort of a slight egg shape.

 Feel free to play with the size of the body oval – you can make your pig fatter or thinner, taller or smaller, depending on how you stretch the body oval.

-Here we give our pig some legs.
+Now it is time to give our pig some legs.
 They are made from two parts – the rectangle for the leg, and a small rhombus for the hoof.
-If you want to draw really simple shapes, these can be regular rectangles.
+If you want to draw really simple shapes, both of these can be just regular rectangles.

 But as you can see in the picture, the legs will look much better if you will make the leg slightly wider at the top and draw the tops of the hooves at an angle.

-We have added a helping ground line to keep the legs the same length – and immediately broke the rule with the front leg hoof sticking down.
+We have added a helping ground line to keep the legs the same length – and immediately broke the alignment with the front leg hoof sticking down to add some interest.

-Time to add another piggy trademark – big floppy ears.
+Time to draw another piggy trademark – big floppy ears.

-Let’s start with the easy one on the right – that is a flat curve going up to the ear tip, and a bulked out curve back, for kind of a leaf shape.
+Let’s start with the easy straight ear on the right.
+That one is drawn as a flat curve going up to the ear tip, and a bulked out curve returning back to the head, for kind of a leaf shape.

 The sketching for our pig is almost done – let’s add a few final details: